Eugene Vindman: Military career

-Vindman was commissioned as an officer in the United States Army after receiving his bachelor degree and he rose to the rank of colonel.
-He served for 25 years as a paratrooper, infantryman, a Judge Advocate General's Corps attorney, and was deployed to Iraq.
+Vindman was commissioned as an officer in the United States Army after receiving his bachelor degree.
+He served for 25 years as a paratrooper, infantryman, and a Judge Advocate General's Corps attorney, and was deployed to Iraq.

 Vindman retired from the Army in 2022.
 He retired at the rank of lieutenant colonel because he did not serve the full time required to retire as a colonel.
 Vindman's campaign literature has referred to him as a "Retired U.S. Colonel" or "Army Colonel Retired".
 After Vindman was questioned about the discrepancy, his campaign began to refer to him as a "former colonel".
-His military decorations include the Defense Superior Service Medal, the Legion of Merit, six Meritorious Service Medals, a Joint Service Commendation Medal, three Army Commendation Medals, and three Army Achievement Medals.
+His military decorations include the Defense Superior Service Medal; the Legion of Merit; six Meritorious Service Medals; a Joint Service Commendation Medal; three Army Commendation Medals; and three Army Achievement Medals.

 National Security Council

 During the Trump administration in 2018, Vindman was assigned as a deputy legal adviser to the National Security Council (NSC), where he was the senior ethics official.
 He was involved in reporting President Trump's attempt to coerce Ukraine into investigating President Biden and he faced retaliation by that Trump administration for his actions.